Covered

 15

 The case for acting under acknowledged incompleteness.
-What honest iteration requires.
+What honest iteration requires and what it does not excuse.

 Appendices